 Are there types of projects that are more likely to be funded?

 No. Each year is different and unique.
-The Foundation is interested in supporting teachers in their efforts to provide engaging leaning opportunities outside of the standard curriculum – this might be bringing an author in to talk to students, planting trees, taking students to the University of Washington for the Engineering Discovery Days, visiting a college campus, or building Quadcopters – you are only limited by your own imagination!
+The Foundation is interested in supporting teachers in their efforts to provide engaging leaning opportunities outside of the standard curriculum – this might be bringing an author in to talk to students, planting trees, taking students to the University of Washington for the Engineering Discovery Days, visiting a college campus, or building Quadcopters.
+There is no limit to imagination!

 Am I eligible to apply for your grant programs?